CTE

 Marine Science and Technology explores the marine environment through “hands-on” projects.
 Studies related to oceanography, marine ecology, and environmental testing are supported with activities such as fishing rod building, boat maintenance, and net making.
 Mandatory field trips will support the curriculum and provide school-to-care practical experience.
 A student-centered project will give an opportunity to carry out a hands-on marine-based study.
 As a part of the project, students will design an engineering solution based on a specific problem that applies to our local waters.
 Coursework will include the State of Connecticut Safe Boaters curriculum which will allow students the opportunity to apply for their CT Safe Boaters/Personal Watercraft Certificate.

-2 - Business Management Career Pathway
+2 - Business Management

 Overview

-The foundational course for this pathway is: Introduction to Business (Course No. 462)
+Introduction to Business (Course No. 462)

 The following courses within this pathway can be taken in any order: